fosgate29/whalechat-app/README.md

 - Desktop client

 In the long-term, we aim to further decentralize the platform implementing:
-- Whisper protocol nodes incentivation scheme.
+- Whisper protocol nodes incentivisation scheme.
 - Support for GPG signatures.

 # Contact